fenxu/azure-powershell-docs-prod/azure/AzureAD/v2/Revoke-AzureADSignedInUserAllRefreshToken.md

 ```

 ## DESCRIPTION
+The **Revoke-AzureADSignedInUserAllRefreshToken** cmdlet invalidates the refresh tokens issued to applications for the current user.
+The cmdlet also invalidates tokens issued to session cookies in a browser for the user.
+The cmdlet operates by resetting the **refreshTokensValidFromDateTime** user property to the current date and time.

 ## EXAMPLES

-### Revoke the refresh tokens for the signed in user
+### Example 1: Revoke refresh tokens for the current user
 ```
-Revoke-AzureADSignedInUserAllRefreshTokens
+PS C:\> Revoke-AzureADSignedInUserAllRefreshToken
 ```

+This command revokes the tokens for the current user.

 ## PARAMETERS